Exact Bounded Boundary Controllability to Rest for the Two-Dimensional Wave Equation: The statement of the problem

 \section{The statement of the problem}

 Let us consider the initial-boundary value problem for the two-dimensional wave equation:

-where $\Omega$ is a bounded domain with a smooth boundary, $\nu$ --- the outer normal to the boundary of the domain $\Omega$, $\Sigma$ is a lateral surface of a cylinder $Q_T$.
+where $\Omega\subset R^2$ is a bounded, star-shaped relatively some ball domain with an infinitely smooth boundary, $\nu$ --- the outer normal to the boundary of the domain $\Omega$, $\Sigma$ is a lateral surface of a cylinder $Q_T$.
 Initial data $\varphi(x)$ and $\psi(x)$ are given and will be chosen in suitable Hilbert spaces, $u(t,x)$ is a control function defined on the boundary $\Gamma=\partial\Omega$.

 Let $\varepsilon>0$ be an given arbitrary number.
 Let us impose the constraint on the control function:

 The problem is to construct a control $u(t,x)$ satisfying inequality (\ref{4}) such that the corresponding solution $w(t,x)$ to the initial-boundary value problem (\ref{1})---(\ref{3}) and its derivative with respect to $t$ become $(C,0)$ at some time $T$, i.e.